Khan4218/React-project1/README.md

 - Creating a navbar and main content section for a ReactFacts project
 - Adding background images and styling bullet points

----

-## 📚 What I’ll Learn in Section 2

-Section 2 dives into **props, reusability, and dynamic content**:

-- Creating a reusable `Entry` component
-- Understanding and using props
-- Writing JavaScript inside JSX
-- Passing data into components
-- Receiving and destructuring props
-- Using non-string props
-- Importing static assets
-- Looping with `.map()` in JSX
-- Rendering arrays of components
-- The importance of the `key` prop
-- Passing entire objects as props
-- Using the spread operator for cleaner prop-passing

----

 ## 📁 Projects